Osteoarthritis Diagnosis and Treatment

 - Repetitive strain in one or more joints

 - Being overweight

-- Exercise or sports-generated stress placed on the knee joints
+- Exercise or sports-generated stress placed on joints

 Many individuals who are affected by osteoarthritis share similar symptoms.
 Here are some of the more common symptoms that may indicate the presence of osteoarthritis: